How to Meet Asynchronously at Polynomial Cost: Applications: solving problems for multiple asynchronous agents

 State {\em explorer}.

-When agent $a$ transits to this state, it has just met an agent $b$ in state {\em token} (or which has just transited to state {\em token}), that $a$ considers as its token.
-The actions of agent $a$ are divided into two phases.
+{When agent $a$ transits to this state, it has just met an agent $b$ in state {\em ghost} (or which has just transited to state {\em ghost}), that $a$ considers as its token.
+The actions of agent $a$ are divided into three phases.
+If agent $a$ transited to state {\em explorer} while traversing an edge, Phase~1 starts as soon as this edge traversal is done.
+Otherwise, Phase~1 starts immediately.}